microBob/EPSRender.com/Other Sources/Notes.md

   3. set related `jobRequest` in the queue listing to rendering
 			   1. "rendering"
 	   2. "n / total <u>rendered</u>"
+     4. If `jobRequest` was the first frame in a blender render all
+             1. read in `blenderStartFrame` and `blenderEndFrame`
+             2. create extra frames as detailed in getting new `JobRequest`

 ### On node register completed job (from RabbitMQ)